Create Login and Registration using Identity in ASP.NET Core

 }

-13. Create and design a View.
-This view should bind to the RegisterViewModel properties so that we can use DataAnotation in this view.
-This function will validate our input base on the properties that we declare on our view model.
+Create and design the registration form.
+This view should bind to the RegisterViewModel properties so that we can use DataAnotation to prevent invalid values on our form.
+This function will validate our input based on the properties that we declare on our view model.

 @model SLE_System.Models.RegisterViewModel